PaoloSarti/AStarSearch.jl/README.md

 - `maxcost`: a maximum bound of the accumulated cost of the path, this can result in a :nopath result even if a path to the goal (with a greater cost) exists.
 By default it is Inf
 - `maxdepth`: the maximum depth the algorithm is allowed to go down while expanding the search state, the same considerations as the `maxcost` parameter apply.
 By default it is Inf

+### AbstractAStarSearch
+Abstract Type that can be subtyped by concrete structures that represent a parametrizable problem.

+Define a structure as subtype of AbstractAStarSearch, then you have to define:
+- `neighbours(astarsearch::YourAStarSearchStruct{YourStateType}, current::YourStateType)` -> returns an array of neighbour states
+- `heuristic(astarsearch::YourAStarSearchStruct{YourStateType}, current::YourStateType, goal::YourStateType)` -> returns an estimate of the cost to get to the end

+And optionally you can redefine:
+- `isgoal(astarsearch::YourAStarSearchStruct{YourStateType}, current::YourStateType, goal::YourStateType)` -> returns bool (by default it's current == goal)
+- `cost(astarsearch::YourAStarSearchStruct{YourStateType}, current::YourStateType, neighbour::YourStateType)` -> returns the cost between the current state and a neighbour (by default = 1)

+Then you can find the optimal path with:
+`search(aastarsearch::YourAStarSearchStruct{YourStateType}, start::YourStateType, goal::YourStateType; timeout = Inf, maxcost = Inf, maxdepth = Inf)`

+The other optional parameters are documented in the `astar` function above.

 ### Examples
 It's a very general algorithm so you can solve shortest paths in mazes but also all sorts of puzzles such as the [15 Puzzle](https://en.wikipedia.org/wiki/15_puzzle).
 Both the maze example and the 15 Puzzle solver are in the `test` folder.